 This is our conscious rational reasoning that performs slower and logical thinking.
 It needs more focused attention to get things done.

 During our daily routines, we are not consciously thinking of what to do next.
 We often act on habits and we base these habits on prior experience.
-Using system two to get things done is hard work as it takes attention and cognitive power to use.
+Using System 2 to get things done is hard work as it takes attention and cognitive power to use.

-When we are designing for the user, we want to target system 1, which is the automatic part.
+When we are designing for the user, we want to target System 1, which is the automatic part.
 This puts fewer obstacles in the user’s way.
-Alright, we are done here.

 Get to know user’s needs

-We start of this process by gaining an understanding of how our users decide.
+We begin by gaining an understanding of how our users decide.

 Questions to ask about your users

-- Why aren’t users already doing something in the product?
+- Why aren’t users doing something in the product?
 What is hindering them?

-- Where is there an opportunity to change in people’s behaviours?
+- Where is there an opportunity to change people’s behaviours?

 Build on these questions

 - Interview users about their work life.
-Find out what makes them tick in relation to the jobs they want to get done.
+Find out what makes them tick and what job they want to get done.

 - Build job stories from what you learn e.g. “Tom is a busy manager, and he wants to report on company sales, so he can present to the board.”

-The Behavior Scientist, BJ Fogg shows that there must be three elements for behaviour to happen:
+The Behaviour Scientist, B.J.
+Fogg shows that there must be three elements for behaviour to happen:

 - Motivation: When there is an amplification in the intrinsic and extrinsic motivators